 Leica M8 versus Leica CL

 The Leica M8 and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in September 2006 and November 2017.
 The M8 is a fixed lens compact, while the CL is a rangefinder-style mirrorless.
-The cameras are based on an APS-H (M8) and an APS-C sensor.
+The cameras are based on an APS-H (M8) and an APS-C (CL) sensor.
 The M8 has a resolution of 10.4 megapixel, whereas the CL provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica M8 and the Leica CL is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M8 – represents 100 percent across all the size and weight measures).